rmgk/consysT-project.github.io/install.md

 * [Apache Maven](https://maven.apache.org)
 * Git

-Now, you can install **consysT**:
+Now, you can install ConSysT:

-1. Clone the [**consysT** repository](https://github.com/consyst-project/consyst-code.git).
+1. Clone the [ConSysT repository](https://github.com/consyst-project/consyst-code.git).
 The master branch contains a stable version of the project.
 The develop branch contains the newest features, but may be less stable.
 2. Open a terminal in the main folder `consyst-code`.
 3. Build the project with Maven.
 Run `mvn install` in the project directory.
 Add `-DskipTests` if you want to skip tests.
 4. Done.

-# How to add **consysT** to your project?
+# How to add ConSysT to your project?

 *(This guide shows how to use consysT in your own Maven project)*

 ## Minimum dependencies

-After having installed **consysT** locally, you can add it as a dependency to your own Maven project.
+After having installed ConSysT locally, you can add it as a dependency to your own Maven project.

 ```xml
 <dependency>